AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 10: Prevent resource leaks in constructors

+- Destructor is **never** called in the constructor throws an exception.
+  Use RAII objects like smart pointers to manage members on heap.
+- To handle exceptions in the constructor body, use `try` blocks.
+- To handle exceptions in the member initializer list, use constructor `try` block directly, or let private member functions (with `try` blocks) prepare and return the stuff needed in the member initializer list.

 You are developing software for a multimedia address book that holds a picture of the person and the sound of their voice,